The Complete Guide To Processing Card-Not-Present Transactions

 - Digital wallets (e.g., Apple Pay or Google Pay) or NFC-enabled credit/debit cards (tap-to-pay)

-- Countertop credit card terminal or point of sale (POS) system
+- Countertop credit card virtual terminal or point of sale (POS) system

 How Much Is A Card-Not-Present Transaction?